zarchri/photocallenge/README.md

 #### The Signup Page

-The Signup page displays the sites name as a title.
+The Signup page displays the site's name as a title.
 This also acts as a link back to the home page.
-In this page can you sign you up to our different courses.
-In the background have I chooce  a image with happy teenager with a camera in a picknic in the nature.
+On this page can you sign up for our different courses?
+In the background, I chose an image of a happy teenager with a camera on a picnic in nature.

 ![Signup Page Image](docs/readme_images/group-photo.jpg "signup page")